 Under Win Smith’s ownership, Sugarbush invested over $70 million in mountain improvements including 7 new lifts and significant upgrades to its snowmaking system, such as replacing old technology with new low-energy equipment.
 By joining the Alterra Mountain Company family, additional resources will be available to continue improving the on-mountain guest experience in the years ahead.

-Beginning in 2005, Sugarbush embarked on an ambitious revitalization project that saw the completion of Lincoln Peak Village.
-Clay Brook Hotel and Residences and the Gate House Lodge were completed in December of 2006.
-Two skier services buildings, the Farmhouse and Schoolhouse, were completed in December of 2010.
-The second phase of construction is now underway at Lincoln Peak Village.
-Rice Brook Residences, 15 whole ownership townhomes and condominiums were completed in 2013 to help tie together historic Sugarbush Village and the new Lincoln Peak Village.
-Gadd Brook Residences, another mix of private, slopeside two-, three-, and four-bedroom privately-owned condominiums is set to begin construction this summer.
+Beginning in 2005, Sugarbush embarked on an ambitious revitalization of the Lincoln Peak base area.
+Clay Brook Hotel and Residences and Gate House Lodge were completed in December 2006.
+Two new skier-services buildings, The Farmhouse and The Schoolhouse, were completed in December 2010.
+The next phase of development included Rice Brook Residences, which offers fifteen whole-ownership townhomes and condominiums.
+It was completed in 2013 and ties together the historic Sugarbush Village with the new Lincoln Peak Village.
+Gadd Brook Slopeside offers two-, three-, and four-bedroom privately-owned condominiums and was completed in 2016.